itslenny/scaffs/README.md

 * Refactor to Async/Await
 * Add option to customize indention
 * Add "flat" option that doesn't create the root directory
+* Auto load scaffs in node_modules/@scaffs if available